Allow me to introduce myself.

-In May I graduated from college.
-In September I moved to Asia!
+I graduated from college and almost immediately I moved to Asia!
 After completing a one month TESOL course, I moved to Bangkok and got a job at a language school.
 Easy as 1 2 3!
 Before working at the language school, my teaching experience was minimal.
 I had worked as a tour guide for about a year and a half but I had never taught English before.
 I've now been working as an English teacher for five months and I've learned A LOT!
 The following are five confessions of a new teacher.

 1. The English language is ridiculous